EconomyLens.com

 Japanese chipmaker Kioxia has lost half its value since hitting a record high last month and becoming the country's biggest firm by market capitalisation. ©AFP

-Hong Kong (AFP) – Tokyo and Taipei led losses on a glum day for Asian markets Friday, with tech firms once again in the crosshairs as investors cash in following this year’s breathtaking rally.
-The AI boom has sent technology valuations soaring to record levels as traders looked to get a slice of the next big thing while firms splashed out enormous amounts of money in investment.
+Hong Kong (AFP) – Tokyo and Taipei led heavy losses on a glum day for Asian markets Friday, with tech firms once again in the crosshairs as investors cash in following this year’s breathtaking rally.
+The artificial intelligence boom has sent technology valuations soaring to record levels as traders looked to get a slice of the next big thing while firms invested enormous amounts of money.
+But questions have been raised in recent months about whether valuations have gone too far, and when companies will actually see any returns.

 Related